EU backs Israel on 'human shields' in Gaza

 Krišjānis Kariņš, the foreign minister of Latvia, one of Israel's EU allies, also struck a different note than Ireland's Martin.

-"Hamas is unfortunately using civilian infrastructure and civilians as shields against the Israel Defense Forces.
+"Hamas is unfortunately using civilian infrastructure and civilians as shields against the Israel Defence Forces.
 So, the situation is absolutely not black and white," he said on Monday.

 Hamas hit back with a statement, accusing Borrell on Monday of lying in a "cover-up" for Israel to "commit more crimes against children and defenceless civilians," according to US news agency AP.